bmmpxf/geoserver/doc/en/user/source/restconfig/api/coveragestores.rst

      - Default Format
      - Parameters
    * - GET
-     - Get the underlying files for the coverage store as a zip file with mime type ``application/zip``.
+     - *Deprecated*.
+Get the underlying files for the coverage store as a zip file with MIME type ``application/zip``.
      - 200
      -
      -